squeak-smalltalk/squeak.org/_documentation/papers_research.md

 Johan Brichau, Andy Kellens, Kris Gybels, Kim Mens, Robert Hirschfeld, and Theo D'Hondt.
 Application-Specific Models and Pointcuts Using a Logic Meta Language.
 In Advances in Smalltalk, Springer LNCS 4406, pages 1-22, Springer, 2007.

 ===== 2006 =====

+Alexandre Bergel, Robert Hirschfeld, Siobhan Clarke, and Pascal Costanza.
+AspectBoxes - Controlling the Visibility of Aspects.
+In Proceedings of the First International Conference on Software and Data Technologies (ICSOFT) 2006, Springer CCIS 10, pages 74-83, Setubal, Portugal, September 11-14, 2006, Springer.

+Robert Hirschfeld and Katsuya Kawamura.
+Dynamic Service Adaptation.
+In Software: Practice and Experience, 36(11-12):1115-1131, September-October 2006, Wiley InterScience.

+===== 2005 =====

 -->